Hurricane Otto is predicted to hit land on the day of Thanksgiving (Thursday).

 As heavy rain and strong wind continues to be forecast to batter Panama, the treacherous weather conditions have already caused 4 deaths.

-Updating the travel advice issued to Costa Rica, Panama, and Nicaragua, the FCO advised: “Local warnings and watches are in place for Hurricane Otto, which is forecast to bring hazardous sea and weather conditions to parts of the country.
+Updating the travel advice issued to Costa Rica, Panama, and Nicaragua, the FCDO advised: “Local warnings and watches are in place for Hurricane Otto, which is forecast to bring hazardous sea and weather conditions to parts of the country.

 “You should monitor the progress of this tropical cyclone on the website of the US National Hurricane Centre, and follow the advice of local authorities, including any evacuation orders.”